-the weekly newsletter of the San Antonio Northeast Rotary Club
+the newsletter of the San Antonio Northeast Rotary Club

 We were pleased to welcome Mary Tallouzi as our speaker on September 19th at Salsalito Cantina Mexican Restaurant.
 Mary spoke to us on behalf of the Wounded Warrior Project.
 Mary’s son, U.S. Army Staff Sergeant Daniel Tallouzi, was wounded from a mortar attack in Iraq.
 Shrapnel the size of a quarter crossed both hemispheres of Daniel’s brain and lodged in the center.
 He endured more than two years in hospitals before returning home.
 Daniel passed away on February 28, 2009.
 Mary served as Daniel’s caregiver, a 24-hour-a-day job she performed with great love.

 It was during Mary’s time as Daniel’s caregiver when she first became connected with Wounded Warrior Project® (WWP).
 Because of her experiences with Daniel, Mary supports the WWP mission as a spokesperson and has become a member of the National Speaker’s Association, advocating for injured service members and caregivers across the nation.
 Special thanks go out to Anthony Strickland for arranging for Mary to be with us this evening.
 After her very personal and passionate presentation, Mary posed for a photo with Anthony and club president Dan Clark.

 Our speaker on February 6th was Hugh Farr, Chief Development Officer with Big Brothers Big Sisters of South Texas.
 The mission of Big Brothers Big Sisters is to provide children facing adversity with strong and enduring, professionally supported one-to-one mentoring relationships that change their lives for the better, forever.